Stock / Other Animals

 - Keeping of more than 12 heads of Poultry (excluding roosters);

 - The keeping of Pigs.

-To make an application to the Council for either of these activities please use the Animal Bylaw Permit form.
+To make an application to the Council for either of these activities please use the Animal Bylaw Permit form (470KB pdf).

-To advise Council of roosters on a residential (urban) property please contact us on email@example.com or 06 323 0000.
+To advise Council of roosters on a residential (urban) property please email us on email@example.com or contact Council.

 Other Requirements for the Keeping of Animals

 The Manawatu District Plan also contains conditions and standards for the keeping of a variety of other animal species in and around the urban environment, including the Rural Zones.

 The District Plan contains specific requirements for activities including:

 - Kennelling of dogs